 - Is nominated by a colleague, administrator, community member, or participant of a Classroom Law Project program

-- Is Honored at the annual Oregon Civics Conference in December and at Classroom Law Project’s Legal Citizen of the Year Awards Dinner
+- Is honored at the annual Oregon Civics Conference for Teachers in December and at Classroom Law Project’s Legal Citizen of the Year Award & Celebration

 Peter and Leslie Richter are long-time champions of civic education.
 Peter, who recently

 retired from Miller Nash, LLP after 49 years, will continue his career of learning, practicing and teaching Advocacy and Persuasion as Of Counsel with Lynch Murphy McLane, LLP in Bend.
 He will continue to teach Trial Advocacy at Lewis and Clark Law School and the Oregon State Bar.
 “Teachers and the rule of law are the backbone of our society,” he observes, “and meaningful civic education is more important now than ever.”